Vladimirirr/Sealeded/articles/Bundler/Rollup/index.md

 Import a file as a base64 data or asset identifier(if the file's size exceeds the limit).

-This will copy a file to the destination with a hashed filename, if the size exceeds the limit.
+This will copy a file to the destination with a hashed filename if the size exceeds the limit.
 A file will always be copied when the limit is set to 0.

 #### @rollup/image